Install and Configure Jenkins on Debian 11 with Best Steps

 Steps To Install and Configure Jenkins on Debian 11

-To complete this guide, log in to your server as a non-root user with sudo privileges.
+To complete Jenkins deployment tool setup on Debian 11., log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide on Initial Server Setup with Debian 11.

 Because Jenkins is written in Java, you must have installed it on your server.
 First, update your local package index with the following command: